Chicken for Tacos and Enchiladas

 Don’t buy bone-in or skin-on thighs or breasts.
 The loss during cooking is 40%.
 If you buy boneless, skinless, the loss is more like 12.5% (or almost zero after you add the canned goods).

-The last time I made this, I only put in 2/3 of the enchilada sauce and it was still plenty spicy.
 We are going to experiment with lime juice stirred in just before serving.
 The acid should help reduce the spice and the lime flavor will add another layer to the dish.
 I think we should start with no more than 2 teaspoons per pound of chicken.
 I will update this after we determine the correct amount.

 Ingredients: